Miaojj287/miaojj287.github.io/_pages/experience.md

   * Using GenAI (ChatGPT, Claude, etc.)  to read the latest official developer guide and help develop

 * Summer 2024: Augmented Reality Educational APP
-  * Develop with Unity engine
+  * Developing with Unity engine
   * Using Vuforia as AR framework
   * UI Design, 3D Modeling, Scripting

 * Fall 2023: A Study of 6G Signal Reflective Surfaces
   * Developing in FPGA Platform
-  * Microcontroller-Based Voice-Controlled System
+  * Making Microcontroller-Based Voice-Controlled System
   * Signal Filtering, Denoising, and Analysis

 * Fall 2022: Establishment and Operation of my fitness center